usnistgov/MATS/docs/source/Generating Parameter Line lists.rst

 Parameter Line list Overview
 ++++++++++++++++++++++++++++

-The MATS program uses a spectroscopic line list that varies from the traditional HITRAN and HAPI format to accomodate the full HTP parameterization including temperature dependences for all parmeters (other than the correlation parameter and nearest neighbor line-mixing).
-The linelist format has rows that correspond to each line and columns that correspond to the various line parameters.
-The necessary column headers are below, where there needs to be a column for each parameter and each diluent being fit (ie. air, self) and the line-mixing term needs to include the nominal temperature as a suffix.
+The MATS program uses a spectroscopic line list that varies from the traditional HITRAN and HAPI formats to accomodate the full HTP parameterization including temperature dependencies for all parameters (other than the correlation parameter and nearest neighbor line-mixing).
+The spectroscopic line list format has rows that correspond to each molecular transition and columns that correspond to the various HTP parameters.
+The necessary column headers are below, where there needs to be a column for each parameter and each diluent (ie. air, self) in the dataset.
+Additionally, there needs to be a line-mixing term for each nominal temperature in the dataset, where the nominal temperature is the included as the suffix of the column header.
 	* molec_id: HITRAN molecule id number
 	* local_iso_id: HITRAN local isotope id number
 	* nu: line center (cm-1)
 	* sw : spectral line intensity (cm−1/(molecule⋅cm−2)) at Tref=296K
 	* elower: The lower-state energy of the transition (cm-1)
 	* gamma0_diluent: collisional half-width (cm−1/atm) at Tref=296K and reference pressure pref=1atm for a given diluent
-	* n_gamma0_diluent: coefficient of the temperature dependence of the half width
+	* n_gamma0_diluent: coefficient of the temperature dependence of the collisional half-width
 	* delta0_diluent: pressure shift (cm−1/atm) at Tref=296K and pref=1atm of the line position with respect to line center
 	* n_delta0_diluent:  the coefficient of the temperature dependence of the pressure shift
 	* SD_gamma_diluent: the ratio of the speed dependent width to the collisional half-width at reference temperature and pressure
-	* n_gamma2_diluent: the coefficient of the temperature dependence of the speed dependent width NOTE: This is the temperature dependence of the speed dependent width not the ratio of the speed dependence to the half-width
+	* n_gamma2_diluent: the coefficient of the temperature dependence of the speed-dependent width NOTE: This is the temperature dependence of the speed-dependent width not the temperature dependence of the ratio of the speed-dependent width to the collisional half-width
-	* SD_delta_diluent:  the ratio of the speed dependent shift to the collisional shift at reference temperature and pressure
+	* SD_delta_diluent:  the ratio of the speed-dependent shift to the collisional shift at reference temperature and pressure
-	* n_delta2_diluent: he coefficient of the temperature dependence of the speed dependent shift NOTE: This is the temperature dependence of the speed dependent shift not the ratio of the speed dependence to the shift
+	* n_delta2_diluent: the coefficient of the temperature dependence of the speed-dependent shift NOTE: This is the temperature dependence of the speed-dependent shift not the temperature dependence of the ratio of the speed-dependent shift to the pressure shift
-	* nuVC_diluent: dicke narrowing term at reference temperature and pressure
+	* nuVC_diluent: Dicke narrowing term at reference temperature and pressure
-	* n__nuVC_diluent:  coefficient of the temperature dependence of the dicke narrowing term
+	* n__nuVC_diluent:  coefficient of the temperature dependence of the Dicke narrowing term
-	* eta_diluent:  the correlation parameter for the VC and SD effects
+	* eta_diluent:  correlation parameter
-	* y_diluent_nominaltemp: linemixing term (as currently written this doesn't have a temperature dependence, so different column for each nominal temperature)
+	* y_diluent_nominaltemp: line mixing term (as currently written this doesn't have a temperature dependence, so there is a different column for each nominal temperature)

 Generating Parameter Line list from HITRAN
 ++++++++++++++++++++++++++++++++++++++++++

-The parameter line list .csv file can be generated manually, but `this code <https://github.com/usnistgov/MATS/blob/master/MATS/HITRAN_to_Dataframe.ipynb>`_ generates a parameter list using `HITRAN Application Programming Interface (HAPI) <https://hitran.org/hapi/>`_.
+The parameter line list .csv file can be generated manually, but `this notebook <https://github.com/usnistgov/MATS/blob/master/MATS/HITRAN_to_Dataframe.ipynb>`_ generates a parameter list using the `HITRAN Application Programming Interface (HAPI) <https://hitran.org/hapi/>`_.
 The overview below walks through this notebook.

 Imports
 -------